Eastern Michigan vs. Ohio NCAA Football Odds, Plays and Insights | November 9, 2021

 Ohio Stats and Trends

-- In Ohio's nine games this season, it has four wins against the spread.
+- Ohio has played nine games, with four wins against the spread.

-- The Bobcats have covered the spread twice this season when underdogs by 7 points or more (in four chances).
+- The Bobcats have been underdogs by 6 points or more four times this season and have covered the spread twice.

-- Ohio's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Ohio's games this year have hit the over on three of nine set point totals (33.3%).

-- Ohio is 2-0 against the spread and 2-0 overall in games when it records more than 27.6 points.
+- Ohio is 2-0 against the spread and 2-0 overall when the team notches more than 27.6 points.

 - The Bobcats have 12 giveaways this season, while the Eagles have 13 takeaways .